confidential-containers/td-shim/doc/tdshim_spec.md

 ### ACPI Table

 TD Shim shall only support static ACPI tables.
-TD Shim shall not report any ACPI table that contains the ASL such as DSDT or SSDT.
+TD Shim shall not report any ACPI table that contains the ASL such as DSDT or SSDT, unless the VMM passes the DSDT or SSDT via ACPI_TABLE_HOB.

 The root of ACPI table is RSDP.
 For the payload supporting Linux Boot Protocol, the TD Shim shall report RSDP as part of boot parameter - acpi_rsdp_addr (offset 0x70) - https://github.com/torvalds/linux/blob/master/arch/x86/include/uapi/asm/bootparam.h.